 It helps to get the decorations ready ahead of time.
-If you are making the skeleton, you should do that ahead of time since it takes about an hour to set.
+If you are making the skeleton, you should do that ahead of time since it takes about 30 minutes to set.

 When making the candy skeleton, put a small amount of the melted white chocolate chips on your spoon for the smaller sections.
 This helps to get the melted white chocolate into the small areas on the candy mold.

 Use a blender to crush up the cookies into crumbs for best results.
 If you don’t have a blender, then place the cookies into a large sealed bag and roll over the cookies with a rolling pin.

 Make sure to place any leftovers in the refrigerator.